 Yes!
-With advances in artificial intelligence (AI), sentiment analysis is now possible.
-By using AI and topic-specific sentiment analysis, we can identify people based on their political ideology.
+With artificial intelligence (AI) advances sentiment analysis is now possible.
+We can identify people based on political ideology using AI and topic-specific sentiment analysis.
 Let’s explore how this works.

-Political ideology can be difficult to identify based on social media posts.
-The data is usually biased, and the opinions of people are not always explicit.
-Topic-specific sentiment analysis can help us learn more about what people think about specific issues, like abortion or gun control.
-It breaks down their beliefs into two categories: pro-life or pro-choice, for example.
+Political Ideology can be brutal to identify based on social media posts.
+The data is usually biased, and people’s opinions are not always explicit.
+Topic-specific sentiment analysis can help us learn more about people’s thoughts about specific issues, like abortion or gun control.
+It breaks down their beliefs into two categories: pro-life or pro-choice.

 What is Political Ideology?

 Political Ideology is where you stand on political issues.